type-hub/re-action/README.md

 }
 ```

 **GetActionTypes** extracts the **union** of all possible **action objects** returned by an action creators object.
 It iterates over each key in AC, retrieves the return type of the corresponding function, and combines them into a single union type.
-ThicontextFactory

-## Utils
+## 🛠 Utils

 ### `setupActionsCreators()`